 Select Wines

-Their “fun wine” is a dry rosé – a wine that Kiky enjoyed during a number of trips to Southern France.
-Not often finding a “true” rosé in Napa, they decided to produce small amounts of this.
+In the past they have produced what Kiky calls their ‘fun wine’, a dry rosé, a wine that Kiky enjoyed during a number of trips to Southern France.
+Not often finding a “true” rosé in Napa Valley, they decided to produce small amounts of this.
 This wine is a very unique blend of Grenache and Barbara.
-These varietals are not usually found in Napa and as a result they source the fruit from Lodi.
+These varieties are not commonly planted in Napa Valley – as a result they source these grapes from Lodi.
 This wine was not created by bleeding off juice, i.e., the commonly used Saignee method.
-Rather it was made in the tradition of Southern France where the juice is allowed to sit on the skins for a short while, creating a dark pink color.
-The fruit was picked lower in sugar with a higher total acidity.
+Rather it was made in the tradition of southern France where the juice is allowed to sit on the skins for a short while, creating a dark pink color.
+The grapes were harvested lower in sugar with a higher total acidity.
 This wine pairs well with food or can also be served as a stand-alone wine, especially in summer.

 2004 was their first commercial release with the wine made at the original Judd’s Hill Winery for several years until the 3,500 square foot VinRoc wine cave was completed.
-The 2005 VinRoc Cabernet Sauvignon shows just a nuance of cedar in the bouquet with pretty red and darker fruit on the palate – this wine is well balanced between flavor, acidity and structure.
-You can certainly drink this now, but it’s going to continue to evolve with some aging.
+The 2005 VinRoc Cabernet Sauvignon offers a layer of cedar in the bouquet with attractive and bright, both red and darker fruits on the palate.
+This wine is well balanced between flavor, acidity and structure.
+One can certainly drink this now, but it is going to continue to evolve nicely with some aging.

 During our first visit to their property, we tried the 2007 VinRoc Cabernet Sauvignon.
 This is their signature wine.
-The bouquet reveals appealing baking spices which as the wine opens shows more fruit.
-Earthy and dusty aromas are also present.
-The entry is soft and continues smooth and rounded throughout the palate.
-Blackberry, blueberry and dark fruits show.
+The bouquet immediately reveals appealing baking spices, which transition into fruit as the wine evolves and picks up more oxygen.
+Additional aromatics are earthy and dusty.
+The entry is soft and continues with rounded and supple tannins across the palate.
+Its flavors include blackberry, blueberry and other assorted dark fruits.
 The finish is defined by silky tannins which linger gently for some time.
 This wine is delicious and certainly ready to drink young but will continue to evolve and drink well for a number of years.

 —

 Kiky’s background is in art design, and she creates all their labels.
 Michael speaks of a type of “zen” approach to wine making… patience of course but discovering how things evolve both in the vineyard and wine making.
-Also like the sacred “mandalas” which are a thing of beauty but then disappear when the artist blows them away, so to with wine, once its consumed it is gone.
-The word on the door to the cave means “wine” in Chinese and there was an Asian theme to their custom-built home (which unfortunately burned to the ground in the October 2017 fires).
+Also like the sacred “mandalas” which are a thing of beauty but then disappear when the artist blows them away, so to with wine, once its consumed, it is gone leaving only a memory of those moments.
+The word on the door to the cave means “wine” in Chinese and their custom-built home which took 3.5 hears to build, incorporated an Asian decorative style.
+This house unfortunately burned to the ground in the October 2017 Atlas Peak fires.

-This major fire tore through Atlas Peak – the stories of survival that we have heard firsthand from speaking with a number of vintners directly effected in the path of this particular fire are remarkable.
-Residents escaped with only the clothes on their back and their vehicle – some were caught fleeing the fire down by the pet cemetery unable to exit Atlas Peak Road due to a tree that had fallen and completely blocked the road.
-With flames surrounding combined with horrific winds and smoke, we can only imagine the nightmare that was ensuing – fortunately the tree was finally cut, letting the lineup of cars drive through the flames and thick smoke to safety at ‘the bottom of the hill’ near Silverado Trail.
+This major conflagration quickly tore through Atlas Peak leaving significant damage; the stories of survival that we have heard firsthand from speaking with a number of vintners directly effected in the path of this particular fire are remarkable.
+Residents escaped with only the clothes on their back and their vehicle.
+Some were caught fleeing the fire down by the pet cemetery unable to exit Atlas Peak Road due to a tree that had fallen and completely blocked the road.
+With surrounding flames, combined with horrific winds and smoke, we can only imagine the nightmare that was ensuing – fortunately the tree was finally cut, letting the lineup of cars drive through the flames and thick smoke to safety at ‘the bottom of the hill’ near Silverado Trail.

 And then unbelievably in August 2020 the property *again* burned – this time doing much more significant damage to their own vineyard along with damage to some of their neighboring vineyards further up Atlas Peak Road.
-Kiki built a monument of recovered steel and scraps from the 2017 fire which is now standing at the intersection of their driveway and Atlas Peak Road.
+Kiki built a monument of recovered steel and scraps from the 2017 fire which stood for several years at the intersection of their driveway and Atlas Peak Road.
 My goodness – how much more can one take of these natural disasters?

 Production is extremely limited – usually around 400 cases of Cabernet Sauvignon from the estate plus several wines sourced from other vineyards, mostly from neighboring vineyards on Atlas Peak.
-You can sometimes find the wine locally at Backroom Wines in the city of Napa and V Wine Cellars in Yountville.
+One can sometimes find the wine locally at Backroom Wines in the city of Napa and V Wine Cellars in Yountville.
 Distribution is at select restaurants in California with very select placement in New York, Shanghai and Tokyo.
 Tastings are for serious wine enthusiasts by appointment.
-For more information or to join their wine club, visit: www.vinrocnapa.com
+For more information or to join one of their three wine club offerings, visit: www.vinrocnapa.com

 We are all hoping for a speedy recovering from the Atlas Peak Fire – this has been devastating to a number of homes and wineries including tiny producers such as Vin Roc who also lost their house in the fire.